OUR BUSINESS MODEL

 Although this is a more detailed explanation than many people thinking about selling their home to us may be interested in, we believe it’s important to be transparent with customers, and that you should know our position and our interests when considering selling your property to us.
 Like any business, we're here to make a profit - but we aim to earn our profits by delivering a valuable service to those customers who it's a fit for.

 If you have any further questions, please feel free to contact us directly.
-And if you're interested in seeing what an offer from us on your home may look like, click one of the Offer Calculator buttons and enter a few details (don't worry - we don't ask for any personal information or contact details unless you'r4e happy with the offer calculation, and would like to get in touch to discuss it further).
+And if you're interested in seeing what an offer from us on your home may look like, click one of the Make an Enquiry buttons and enter a few details, then we'll call you and - after taking a bit of information about your property - provide you with an approximate offer calculation.